seneca86/lesson_10b/.lesson/instructions.md

 # Dataclasses

 Many objects are created mainly for the attributes and not for the methods, i.e. they are created as a storage.
-Python 3.7 introduced _data classes_, let's see how they help is simplify a traditional object.
+Python 3.7 introduced _data classes_, let's see how they help simplify a traditional object.

 ```python
 class Gadget():